 What types of accidents and injuries am I covered for?

-Once you’re enrolled in this coverage, benefits available for covered accidents will include:
+Once you’re enrolled in this coverage, you’ll collect benefits for a variety of covered events, including

 You’ll also receive a lump-sum payment when you have these covered medical services/treatments: